bartonlp/bartonphillips.com/stocks/README.md

 * stockanal.php -- does moving averages on my stocks.
 * stockdiv.php -- uses iex to get the dividend information
 * stockquotes.php -- gets stock prives
+* stock-mov-avg.php -- gets the diff since 2022-02-10 and current.

 The following are helper program not mentioned on https://www.bartonphillips.com:

-* stockreaddata.php --  Reads the pricedata table.
 * stock.getalpha.php -- this does a alpha and iex request for a single stock.
-* stockinitsingle.php -- a helper to init a single stock
-* stockvalue.php -- uses the `values` table to get the price*qty values and the 100 moving.
+* stockvalue.php -- get info from eix using stocks from the stocks table.

 ## Programs in https://www.bartonphillips.com/stocks